jmsilverman/insight_project/README.md

-# Files for WhereSIOUS (Where Should I Open Up Shop)
+# WhereSIOUS (Where Should I Open Up Shop)

-## My WhereSIOUS project for the City of San Diego while a Insight DS
-   Fellow in Fall 2016
+## My project for the City of San Diego while a Insight DS Fellow in Fall 2016

 Predicts future business success for a given location in San Diego based on information about that location.